 Hormone replacement therapy (HRT)

 HRT tablets, patches or gels can replace the hormones you're losing and improve your symptoms.
-But if your cancer is encouraged to grow by hormones, taking HRT may not be suitable for you.
+But if your cancer is stimulated to grow by hormones, taking HRT may not be suitable for you.
 Your doctor will discuss this with you.

 There is some evidence that the antidepressant drug venlafaxine (Effexor®), Clonidine for high blood pressure, and anti-epilepsy drug gabapentin (Neurontin®) can help to control hot flushes.
-Talk to your doctor the possible benefits and side-effects of any drug treatments that are recommended.
+Talk to your doctor about the possible benefits and side-effects of any drug treatments that are recommended.